giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 You can alternatively initiate the single sign-on authentication directly in a browser, without the need of installing the `kubectl gs` plug-in.

-We provide a web-based login helper utility, available under a URL specific for each installation.
-If you have your installation's Management API endpoint URL, you can construct the utility's URL by prepending `login.` to the host name.
+We provide a web-based login helper utility named [Dex K8s Authenticator](https://github.com/mintel/dex-k8s-authenticator), available under a URL specific for each installation.
+If you know your installation's Management API endpoint URL, you can construct the utility's URL by prepending `login.` to it.

 If, for example, your Management API URL is